laomatt/peanut_labs_terminal/README.md

 There are two ways to run this:
 ***
-1) you can run 'ruby terminal.rb input' which will take a filename as input and run the program with the sample file as an input
+1) The default way is to run 'ruby terminal.rb sample_input' which will take a filename (sample_input) as input and run the program with the sample file as an input (the sample file is called input)

+You may always replace sample_input with a path to  file which has lines of commands for the terminal.
+(Like a shell script in a way)

+2) you may also use this as an interactive terminal, with a command line:

+  type in 'ruby terminal.rb start!' then you will see a prompt with the marker displayed as a _ type in 'exit' to end the session

-2) you may also use this as an interactive terminal, with a command line, so you may type in any command listed below, as well as words that you want the terminal to display.
+so you may type in any command listed below, as well as words that you want the terminal to display.

 ***